cartman1978/Super-Mario/README.md

 First Testing I used online tool [responsive design](http://ami.responsivedesign.is/#), to make sure the website is responsive.
 Second responsive test made with [responsive test tool](http://responsivetesttool.com/), in order to check mobile, Tabled and Desktop in different size.

-### Navbar
+## Navbar

-* Plan
+### Plan

-As the majority of my their mobile users my approach was mobile firts responsive, the idea it was to make mobile users confortable while exploring the website and add some animation on the navbar link that recall super mario videogame.
+As the majority of my their mobile users my approach was mobile first responsive, the idea it was to make mobile users comfortable while exploring the website and add some animation on the navbar link that recall super mario videogames.
 Each section has a read me button which redirect to external links.

-* Implementation
+### Implementation

-I made links in navbar with animation effect when hover on it, to divide sections I used diagonal box wiht title and super mario effect.
+I made links in navbar with animation effect when hover on it, to divide sections I used diagonal box width title and super mario effect.

-* Test
+### Test

-When I first tested for mobile resolution I noticed that while hovering on the nav links the animation didn't behave like what I espected, the pipe image actually flip over and the result was poor in terms of UI.
+When I first tested for mobile resolution I noticed that while hovering on the nav links the animation didn't behave like what I expected, the pipe image actually flip over and the result was poor in terms of UI.

-I decide to wrap the list emelemts inside anothe div then I added diplay flex for mobile min-widht.
+I decide to wrap the list elements inside another div then I added display flex for mobile min-widht.

-* Result
+### Result

 Animation is now working as planned with nice and smooth transition.
 On mobile screen is now easy to view and navigate.

 ### Videogame section

-* Plan
+### Plan

 My plan is to create a videogame section with text content to give an overview of the game history and a button where the user can click and being redirect to an external video link.

-* Implementation
+### Implementation

-I created a section with two text content, a carousel where the user can explore different videogame version, and one button to see the video.
+I created a section with two text content, a carousel where the user can explore different videogames version, and one button to see the video.

-* Test
+### Test

 I have tried  to navigate on mobile and tablet, resolution was good but I wasn't happy in terms of UI.
 Users can be confused with the call to action button they may aspect to read more content rather than redirect to youtube video.

-I decide to diplay the video directly in the section so no need to click another button but the video can be played directly in the website, underneath the first text content I placed the carousel  than the video iframe as a last element.
+I decide to display the video directly in the section so no need to click another button but the video can be played directly in the website, underneath the first text content I placed the carousel  than the video iframe as a last element.

-* Result
+### Result

 Videogame section is now working as planned, is more easy to read and intuitive for the UI point of view.

 ### Contact Form

-* Plan
+### Plan

 After visiting the website user is able to get in contact via email simple to make a request or receiving addition info.

-* Implementation
+### Implementation

 I created responsive contact form with required inputs and with a fancy background image.

-* Test
+### Test

 Form work as expected in terms of responsiveness for all the screen size but the background is not in line with the website design and not consistent with the design I had in mind.

 I searched online for an image of super mario warp zone and replace the previous one.

-* Result
+### Result

 Now the contact section is solid and consistent with the rest of the design from the top to the bottom.